 Green bedroom ideas

-‘We all know how beneficial nature is for health and happiness, so incorporating natural elements such as green hues into your bedroom scheme is a great way to create a calm and relaxing environment,’ says Nina Tarnowski, Founder & Designer at Woodchip & Magnolia.
+‘We all know how beneficial nature is for health and happiness, so incorporating natural elements, such as green hues, into your bedroom scheme is a great way to create a calm and relaxing environment,’ says Nina Tarnowski, Founder & Designer at Woodchip & Magnolia.

-3. Create a jewel box feel with emerald green accents
+5. Create a jewel box feel with emerald green accents

 For bold types, painting the walls a deep shade of emerald is a luxurious way to bring green into the bedroom.
 If you’re looking to create a jewel box aesthetic with a little less drama, use the color as an accent throughout the scheme instead.

-4. Use different tones of the same green
+6. Use different tones of the same green

-Choosing a tonal palette allows you to explore your favorite green in all its forms, from barely-there pale versions perfect for walls to deep, dark iterations ripe for defining accents.
+Choosing a tonal palette allows you to explore your favorite green in all its forms, from barely-there pale versions perfect for walls, to deep, dark iterations ripe for defining accents.

 The key to this trick is keeping the scheme to one pure color – in the case of this bedroom, a warm grass green – and going either lighter or darker from there (don’t mix cool with warm).

-5. Freshen up a room with mint
+7. Freshen up a room with mint

 Leaning to the cooler end of green’s spectrum, mint greens are an enlivening choice that offer a clean take on natural colors – more hidden lagoon than enchanted forest.

 Here a (particularly blue) spearmint green is layered in multiple textures throughout the bedding, adding a revitalizing pop of color to a neutral palette.

-7. Floral curtains bring the outdoors in
+9. Floral curtains bring the outdoors in

 For when you really do have to draw the curtains, bring the outdoors in by picking ones with a floral print, made more naturalistic by the use of green.

-Here, bold printed drapes in a relaxing pale forest green and cool pinks are paired with simple, contemporary decor, allowing the pattern to lead the room.
+In this master bedroom idea, bold printed drapes in a relaxing pale forest green and cool pinks are paired with simple, contemporary decor, allowing the pattern to lead the room.